Riding Lessons +

 WHEN are lessons taught?

-Our riding lessons are taught mostly taught on Mondays, Tuesdays, and Thursdays with limited availability on Wednesdays.
+Our riding lessons are taught mostly taught on Mondays through Thursday.
+Our Academy riding groups are taught Mondays and Wednesdays with our groups on Tuesdays and Thursdays geared toward our riders just entering into groups or those enjoying their lessons for fun.
 Our lesson schedule typically starts around 3:00PM going through 7PM in the evening.
-Monday through Friday, in the afternoons and evenings.
-During the year, lessons might be cancelled or additional riding days added depending on horse shows, events, etc. At this time, we do not offer weekend lessons.
+During the year, lessons might be cancelled or additional riding days added depending on horse shows, events, etc. We do not offer weekend lessons.

 HOW LONG do I ride?